 "I just wanted to let you know that we all hope you have a nice vacation."

-The message of this was clear.
+The message was clear.
 I should not be taking a vacation.
 Attorneys rarely take vacations and have little control over their time.

 - See Working Weekends and Holidays for more information.

 The point is that this life is for some people.
-There are certain people who are very good at it and thrive under this sort of pressure: In fact, it makes them happy.
+Certain people are very good at it and thrive under this sort of pressure: In fact, it makes them happy.
 There are certain people who are ready-made to be warriors and assassins and fight in wars.
-There are others who have the skill and fortitude to be attorneys.
+Others have the skill and fortitude to be attorneys.

 - See Top 20 Reasons Why There Is No Better Profession Than Practicing Law for more information.

-If you are going to do this, you need to love it, commit to it and thrive under these conditions.
-The point is there are people who are meant to do this and who thrive on the challenge, the fight, and the ups and downs.
-There are people who come out of this and win.
+If you are going to do this, you need to love it, commit to it, and thrive under these conditions.
+The point is some people are meant to do this and thrive on the challenge, the fight, and the ups and downs.
+Some people come out of this and win.
 Those, of course, are the type of people I make my living looking for.
 It also is why it is difficult to be exceptional at legal recruiting because it is not easy to find an attorney who is truly cut out to excel at a large law firm.

 What happened to the girl who was addicted to crystal meth?
 She is a successful attorney in a smaller firm now and has been for years.
-She works with people who have—like her—had issues with drugs, crime, and other things.
-There is a place for everyone in this profession—you just need to find it.
+She works with people who have—like her—had issues with selling drugs, substance abuse, crime, and other things.
+There is a place for everyone in the legal profession—you just need to find it.
 Everyone finds what they are looking for once they realize they need a change.

 See the following articles for more information: